MBA Admissions Guide

 - Make sure you communicate the submission deadlines to writers and follow-up with reminders.

 The admissions committee has the task of choosing from thousands of similar-sounding applicants.
 Specificity in your recommendation letter can work to your advantage.
-Share your admission essay and program information with recommenders so their letters are compatible with the tone of your essay.
+Share your admission essay and program information with recommenders, so their letters are compatible with your essay’s tone.
 Provide specific stories illustrating your strengths, outline your skills, aspirations, and accomplishments, and state why you will excel in your program.
 It doesn’t hurt to casually suggest some tips to your writers for a stand-out letter.
 Here are a few: